Pauly Fuemana: OMC

-"How Bizarre" is still played worldwide more than 27 years after its release.
+"How Bizarre" is still played worldwide years after its release.
 More than a million copies of the How Bizarre album were sold.
 It is one of the most successful songs recorded in New Zealand.
 OMC was voted #34 on the APRA Top 100 New Zealand Songs of All Time.

 Death and legacy

 Fuemana died at North Shore Hospital on 31 January 2010, aged 40, of respiratory failure following a protracted battle with chronic inflammatory demyelinating polyneuropathy.
 His health had been declining for several years, and he developed pneumonia a few months before his death.

 He is survived by his wife, Kirstine Fuemana, a New Zealander whom he had met in 1993 and married in 2002, and his six children.

 Fuemana's funeral was held on 5 February 2010, at the Pacific Island Presbyterian Church in Newton, New Zealand.
-The 200 attendees included rappers Dei Hamo, Ermehn and Darryl Thompson (also known as DLT), Alan Jansson, Simon Grigg, Nathan Haines and the mayor of Auckland, Len Brown.
+The 200 attendees included rappers Dei Hamo, Ermehn and Darryl Thompson (also known as DLT), Alan Jansson, Simon Grigg, Nathan Haines, and Len Brown, the Mayor of Auckland.

+Posthumously, Fuemana's music has found success on TikTok.